Can you Train with a Significant Other?

 What are your tips for running with a partner/spouse?

-You’ll often find her around Lake Nokomis swimming or running with her favorite four-legged partner Ruby.
+She likes to swim, bike and run in the city of Minneapolis where she lives with her husband and two dogs.
+You’ll often find her around Lake Nokomis swimming or running with her four-legged partner Ruby.

 Latest posts by Jennifer (see all)